-6.9 Buck Over-Voltage
+6.7 Buck Overvoltage

-It has been observed that the buck output voltage may exceed the target voltage for <1.5 ms after power-up under certain power-up scenarios.
-The issue is caused by an unintended current that may flow into the FB pin, causing an additional voltage drop across the resistor R1 (high side of resistor divider) from the buck output to the FB pin.
-The over-voltage has only been observed on an application with no resistive load on the +5V LDO output to discharge the 5V LDO capacitor to 0V before the system is powered up again, but it cannot be excluded that other applications may also be affected.
+It has been observed that the buck output voltage may exceed the target voltage for <1.5 ms, after power-up, under certain power-up scenarios.
+The issue is caused by an unintended current that may flow into the FB pin, causing an additional voltage drop across the resistor R1 (high-side of resistor divider), from the buck output to the FB pin.
+The overvoltage has only been observed on an application with no resistive load on the +5V LDO output to discharge the 5V LDO capacitor to 0V before the system is powered up again, but it cannot be excluded that other applications may also be affected.

-Workaround: The over-voltage will be minimized if the resistor selection for R2 (low side of resistor divider) in Section 5.1.3.3 is 620 ohms or less.
+Work Around: The overvoltage will be minimized if the resistor selection for R2 (low-side of resistor divider) in Section 5.1.3.3 "Setting the Buck Output Voltage" is 620 ohms or less.